Deadline: September 14, 2023

 The university has a multidisciplinary research environment an open and collaborative community of almost 2,600 experts and 14,700 students committed to development an innovating solutions.

-> As a doctoral student, you will familiarize yourself within your own field of study/research in order to develop a readiness to independently and critically apply scientific research methods and create new scientific knowledge.
+As a doctoral student, you will excel within your own field of study/research in order to develop a readiness to independently and critically apply scientific research methods and create new scientific knowledge.

-> There are several ways of securing funding for your doctoral research at the university of Jyväskylä
+There are several ways of securing funding for your doctoral research at the university of Jyväskylä

 - Research projects: lots of doctoral students in the faculty get funding from varying research projects.
 These projects are usually proposed and managed by faculty supervisors who also make sure that they secure funding for students assigned to these projects

 - Faculty of Information Technology: The Doctoral School of the Faculty of Information Technology regularly provides funding for doctoral students.
 Every year, several funding options are announced by the faculty for students to apply.
 New doctoral students can apply for a grant to fund the first year of their studies